Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 - ☐ Lease agreement reviewed and updated

-Oakland’s rental market presents unique opportunities for property managers.
+Oakland’s rental market presents strong opportunities for property managers.
 The city’s diverse neighborhoods serve distinct tenant demographics, from young tech professionals commuting to San Francisco to families seeking quality schools and outdoor access.
-According to Apartment List’s October 2025 report, the overall median rent in Oakland stands at $2,040, up 3.1% year-over-year.
-Understanding these local market dynamics is essential before creating your listing strategy.
+According to Apartment List’s October 2025 rent report, the overall median rent in Oakland stands at $2,040, up 3.1% year-over-year.
+Understanding these local market dynamics is essential before building your listing strategy.

 Table of Contents